-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Pleasant Prairie is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Pleasant Prairie isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pleasant Prairie are a mix of both white- and blue-collar jobs.
 Overall, Pleasant Prairie is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Pleasant Prairie who work in office and administrative support (13.68%), sales jobs (13.49%), and management occupations (13.07%).
+There are especially a lot of people living in Pleasant Prairie who work in office and administrative support (13.37%), management occupations (12.66%), and sales jobs (11.16%).

-The population of Pleasant Prairie is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.33% of adults in Pleasant Prairie have a bachelor's degree or even advanced degree.
+The citizens of Pleasant Prairie are very well educated compared to the average community in the nation: 34.73% of adults in Pleasant Prairie have a bachelor's degree or even advanced degree.

 Pleasant Prairie is a somewhat ethnically-diverse village.
 The people who call Pleasant Prairie home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pleasant Prairie residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pleasant Prairie include Irish, Italian, Polish, and English.
+The greatest number of Pleasant Prairie residents report their race to be White, followed by Asian.
+Important ancestries of people in Pleasant Prairie include German, Irish, Italian, English, and Polish.

 The most common language spoken in Pleasant Prairie is English.
 Other important languages spoken here include Spanish and Tagalog.